I scream, you scream, we scream for Vitamin C!

 Heart disease and strokes.
 Vitamin C contains powerful antioxidants that scavenge free radicals which cause harm to your artery walls.
 This in turn can lower your chance of heart disease and strokes.

 Arthritis.
 Arthritis occurs predominantly in joints.
 Your cartilage in the joint space contains a very important protein called collagen.
 Collagen keeps your cartilage strong and in place.
-Vitamin C is necessary for the production of collagen and the combination of Vitamin C deficiency and the stresses of arthritis can damage your collagen production process.
-Thus you need to take a good dose of Vitamin C to boost the collagen production process and to help maintain your collagen’s integrity.
-This will improve your body’s resistance against ailments like arthritis.
+Vitamin C is necessary for the production of collagen and the combination of Vitamin C deficiency and the stresses of arthritis can damage your collagen.
+Thus, you need to take a good dose of Vitamin C to boost the collagen production process and to help maintain your collagen’s integrity.
+This can improve your body’s resistance against ailments like arthritis.

 Would healing.
 Vitamin C helps to facilitate the growth of connective tissue.
 This will allow your body to recover a bit faster from injuries, wounds, cystic acne etc.